Rod Blagojevich: Health care

-Associated Press attempted under the Freedom of Information Act to discover how the state planned to pay for the Blagojevich-ordered program, how many people were enrolled, or how much the care had cost the state but were refused the information by state departments.
+The Associated Press attempted under the Freedom of Information Act to determine how the state planned to pay for the Blagojevich-ordered expansion, how many people were enrolled, and how much the care had cost, but state departments declined to provide the requested information.

 Business

-After Blagojevich pushed for a law banning sales of certain video games to minors, a federal judge declared the law violated the First Amendment, with the state ordered to pay $520,000 in legal fees.
+After Blagojevich pushed for a law banning sales of certain violent or sexually explicit video games to minors, a federal court held that the law violated the First Amendment, and the state was ordered to pay more than $500,000 in the video-game industry's legal fees.